“I took your vow of Yellibacy, but when I try to set limits my children just ignore me. So I end up yelling!" - Chris

 2. If your limit is essential to you, insist on it.
 If you let your child have a cookie at the grocery store today, naturally

 he'll want one next time.
-It's their job to test the limits; how else will they know what they really are?
-If you waffle, naturally he'll keep pushing.
+It's their job to test the limits; how else will they know what the limits really are?
+If you waffle, naturally he'll keep

-If you're clear about your limit, your child has the freedom to rail against the limit, to cry and grieve about it, and finally to accept it and move
+pushing.
+If you're clear about your limit, your child has the freedom to rail against the limit, to cry and grieve about it, and finally to accept

 respond to your first request, you haven't connected and gotten his attention.
 Go back to Step 3 and look him in the eye.
 Remember, kids WANT to connect

 with parents who are warmly reaching out.
-If you're on the warpath, any child in his right mind will resist you.
+If you're on the warpath, any child in his right mind will pretend he hasn't heard you.